thoughtbot/administrate/docs/adding_custom_controllers_without_related_model.md

 # Adding Controllers Without Related Model

-Sometimes you may want to add a custom controller that has no resource related with it (for example for a statistics page).
+Sometimes you may want to add a custom controller that has no resource related to it (for example for a statistics page).

-To do that, you must define an `index` route, as only controllers with index routes are displayed in the sidebar and adding a custom dashboard.
+To do that, you must define an `index` route, as only controllers with index routes are displayed in the sidebar and then add a custom dashboard:

 ```ruby
 # app/dashboards/stat_dashboard.rb